 9 – Business Action Plan

-12 Lean Startup Models – Slideshare
+Conclusion & further resources – 12 Lean Startup Models

-Please note that each of the 9 steps are very involved – the process can take from 3 to 4 months to 3 to 4 years – and every situation is different.
-It is implied within the model that the steps are iterative as in one may have to go back a step in order to go forward again.
+Please note that each of the 9 steps is very involved – the entire process can take from 3 to 4 months to 3 to 4 years – and every situation is different.
+It is implied within the model that the steps are iterative in that one may have to go back a step in order to go forward again.
 Indeed, in creating the Startup Business Planning Jigsaw I refer to a number of Lean Startup Models.
 To provide more information on these I have created a Slideshare presentation entitled: Twelve Lean Startup Models and how they can shape how you think about your startup.
 The twelve models are:

 ► Business Model Canvas – Alexander Osterwalder